 So I blended these postcards with my own attempts to reach out to loved ones during my trip.
 For protection, I nested my collection into a few discarded phonebooks, another casualty of the virtual age.

-As our emails and texts accumulate in anonymous databases, it’s search engines and keywords that shape how future generations will see us, the way a chance stack of postcards in a used book store once did.
+As our emails and texts accumulate in anonymous databases, it’s search engines and keywords that shape how future generations will see us.
+These algorithms excavate bits of our lives and reassemble some version of who we were, the way chance and physics once did to postcards in a used bookstore.
 How well could I understand anything about Anna Hermandinger?
 What remnants of me would survive the filters of technology and the journey of distance and time?